SUPPLY OF MONEY AND FACTORS AFFECTING ITS DISTRIBUTION,

 cash reserve is high, the supply of money

-- Cash reserve: Cash reserve, also called cash ratio, is the percentage of the deposits commercial banks are expected to keep with them.
-Assuming that the cash reserve is high, the supply of money will definitely be low and vice versa.
+Cash reserve: Cash reserve, also called cash ratio, is the percentage of the deposits commercial banks are expected to keep with them.
+Assuming that the cash reserve is high, the flow of money will definitely be low and vice versa.

-- Total reserves of the central bank: The supply of money is affected by the total reserves of the central bank.
+Total reserves of the central bank: The flow of money is affected by the total reserves of the central bank.
 If the total money supplied by the central bank is high money supply will also be high, and vice versa.

 - market concept